gaearon/overreacted.io/src/pages/goodbye-clean-code/index.md

 I sure didn't think deeply about any of those things.
 I thought a lot about how the code *looked* -- but not about how it *evolved* with a team of squishy humans.

 Coding is a journey.
 Think how far you came from your first line of code to where you are now.
-It reckon it was a joy to realize how extracting a function or refactoring a class made convoluted code simple for the first time.
+I reckon it was a joy to realize how extracting a function or refactoring a class made convoluted code simple for the first time.
 If you find pride in your craft, it is tempting to pursue cleanliness in code.
 Do it for a while.

 But don't stop there.
 Don't be a clean code zealot.
 Clean code is not a goal.
 It's an attempt to make some sense out of the immense complexity of systems we're dealing with.
 It's a defense mechanism when you're not yet sure how a change would affect the codebase but you need guidance in a sea of unknows.